ray-project/ray/doc/source/rllib-algorithms.rst

    :width: 500px
    :align: center

-   RLlib's ES implementation scales further and is faster than a reference Redis implementation.
+   RLlib's ES implementation scales further and is faster than a reference Redis implementation on solving the Humanoid-v1 task.